 School districts are responsible for educating children from kindergarten through high school.
-Some school districts also provide pre-school services.
+Some school districts provide pre-school services.
 Unlike some other states, in California public schools and cities/counties have separately elected governing bodies.
+For example, in New York City, the mayor is responsible for the schools.
+This is not the case in California.